What type of art was created during the Art Deco movement?

 L’Entracte by Georges Lepape

 These Art Deco masterpieces are about a world of innovation, sophistication, and cultural dynamism.
 From towering skyscrapers to glamorous posters and illustrations, each artwork reflects the spirit of an era that embraced modern elegance, and the avant-garde.
 The Art Deco movement continues to captivate with its enduring legacy.
-Every time we design or wear something “vintage” and Art Deco, we pay homage to this benchmark art movement.
+Every time we design or wear something “vintage”, Art Deco, we pay homage to this benchmark art movement.

 *Images from Wiki Commons